DRAM Speed Converter

 How many channels does my system have?

-Does ECC reduce bandwidth?
+Does bus width or ECC change the bandwidth?

 DRAM Speed Terms & Definitions